 Upon the issuance of the 2025 Series D Bonds, the proceeds thereof initially will be deposited in Accounts under the General Resolution.
 A portion of the proceeds of the 2025 Series D Bonds is expected to be transferred to the Corporation free of the pledge of the General Resolution and, in connection therewith, seven (7) permanent mortgage loans (the "2025 Series D Mortgage Loans") held by the Corporation will be pledged under the General Resolution.
-The remaining portion of the proceeds of the 2025 Series D Bonds is expected to be deposited in the Bond Proceeds Account and initially invested in Investment Securities, to be applied in the future at the direction of the Corporation.
+A portion of the proceeds of the 2025 Series D Bonds is expected to be deposited in the Bond Proceeds Account and initially invested in Investment Securities, to be applied in the future at the direction of the Corporation.
 Each such portion of the proceeds of the 2025 Series D Bonds may be used for any purpose permitted under the Act, including, but not limited to, the redemption of Bonds and the financing of mortgage loans.
+The remaining portion of the proceeds of the 2025 Series D Bonds is expected to be used to finance other corporate purposes of the Corporation.